loveencounterflow/coffeelibre/README.md

 > `self` in Python and a consequence of the Data-Centric, Library-Oriented programming methodology that i
 > tend to write all my stuff in.

+> **Caveat**: when you look carefully at the above code samples, you'll see that the last statement is not
+> quite true—there *are* calls where `doc` is not the first argument.
+This is because you're looking at
+> unfinished work in progress.
+In fact, many methods went through various stages of completeness, and the
+> codebase is, well, growing as it grows, and keeps changing.
+The API is not finished, only approximated;
+> pull requests welcome.

 Undo transactions are simple to use with this setup; just write

 ````coffeescript